-The level of funding of LDRD is governed by Section 309 of Division D of the Energy and Water Development Appropriation Act, 2014, (Public Law 113-76) and is limited to a maximum of six percent of a Lab's total operating and capital equipment budgets for each year, including non-DOE funded work.
-NNSA labs have a slightly higher level of 7% from 2106 for Labs doing national security work as a result of the National Defense Authorization Act.
-For reference, the aggregate funding level for 2015 was 4.15 percent of the certified total cost base of the National Lab program.
+The level of funding of LDRD is governed by Section 309 of Division D of the Energy and Water Development Appropriation Act, 2014, (Public Law 113-76) and is limited to a maximum of six percent of a Lab's total operating and capital equipment budgets for each year, including non-

+DOE funded work (50 USC 2791a).
+NNSA labs also have bounds of not less than 5% and not more than 7% of their national security work as a result of the National Defense Authorization Act.
+(50 USC 2791a).
+For reference, the aggregate funding level for 2016 was 4.54 percent of the certified total cost base of the National Lab program.